2017 Notre Dame Fighting Irish football team: USC

-The Fighting Irish would welcome No. 11 USC in a highly anticipated game.
-The Irish defense started the game forcing a USC turnover on the Trojans first offensive play of the game, and that would be a sign of things to come from the rest of the game as the Irish forced three total turnovers and would take a commanding 28–0 lead by halftime.
-Running back Josh Adams had 191 rush yards and three touchdowns, including an 84-yard score in the third quarter.
-The Irish would rush for a total of 377 yards and averaged 8 yards per rush during the game.
-With this victory, Notre Dame earned the largest margin of victory in the series with USC in a half century.
-The last time was 51–0 in Los Angeles in 1966.
+On October 21, Notre Dame defeated No. 11 USC, 49–14.
+The Irish defense started the game forcing a USC turnover on the Trojans' first offensive play of the game.
+The Irish forced three turnovers and took a commanding 28–0 lead at halftime.
+Running back Josh Adams had 191 rushing yards and three touchdowns, including an 84-yard touchdown run in the third quarter.
+The Irish rushed for a total of 377 yards and averaged eight yards per carry during the game.
+With this victory, Notre Dame earned the largest margin of victory in the USC rivalry in a half century.
+The last time was 51–0 in 1966.